NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 1. By design, the meson reference evaluator depends only on Python, avoiding the use of extra libraries.
 2. Also by design, the implementation language is never exposed to the meson DSL.
 It allows the possibility of implementing alternative evaluators in other programming languages.
    1. Indeed, Muon is an alternative implementation of Meson written in C.
-3. As part of this evaluation of this bootstrap route, we should also evaluate the current bootstrap route, in order to have a fair comparison.
+3. In order to evaluate the impact of this new bootstrap route, we should also evaluate the current bootstrap route, in order to have a fair comparison.

 In principle, the same criticisms and answers can be laid out for Ninja too; however, Ninja is written in C++, a language already used to implement Nix.
 Therefore, the bootstrap route suffers little to no alteration here.